+Unfortunately, there’s no easy answer.
 Everyone is specific and has different things going on for them in their lives, so claiming something is always superior to something else would simply be irresponsible.

-Every keystone habit can be situated into one of the following four quadrants:
+With that said, every keystone habit can be situated into one of the following four quadrants:

-It’s either a physical habit, intellectual habit, emotional habit or a spiritual habit.
+It’s either a physical habit, intellectual habit, emotional habit, or a spiritual habit.